Sniff Sniff Hooray! … not. It’s allergy season in the US and for many that can bring a whole-lotta ACHOOS!

 From spring to late summer, the birds and bees are relishing in the sweet nectar of pollen but that also means the relentless allergy season preys upon many of us.
-Nearly 50 million people suffer from allergies in the United States and this has become a top leading cause of chronic illness.
+Nearly 50 million people suffer from allergies in the United States.
 For some it’s a quick allergy shot or antihistamine solution, unfortunately for many others, allergies may be experienced year-round and are quite the disturbance in everyday tasks.

 So, what exactly is an allergy and are there natural solutions to relieving this nettlesome issue?
 An allergy is an immune system response to a foreign substance that's not typically harmful to your body.
 This is nothing to sneeze at as these foreign culprits are commonly known as allergens and they are all around us.
 The symptoms of allergies may include a runny nose, skin rash, itchy watery eyes and in some cases may trigger asthma.